uc-bd2k/GREIN/README.md

 ```

 Before starting GREIN, please download the github repository first.
 We have put an example dataset (GSE100075) in the `data` folder.
 You should keep all the processed datasets with corresponding files in this folder.
+You can process GEO RNA-seq daatsets using our
+[GREP2](https://github.com/uc-bd2k/GREP2) pipeline.
+If you want to process data on the fly using GREIN, then you will have to run the GREP2 pipeline
+in the backend which will grab the GEO accession ID from the [user_geo_request](https://github.com/uc-bd2k/GREIN/tree/master/data/user_geo_request)
+folder.
+GREIN will look for the log file within this directory.

 To start GREIN, open a browser and type in the address bar ``<Host URL>:<available port as specified>``.
 For example `http://localhost:3838` on Mac or Linux systems when 3838 port is used.